mitryp/clear-formatting/README.md

 ```

 #### The first formatting
-To basically format any value with this library, we'll need to create a `ValueFormatter` object with a list of formats
+To basically format any value with this library, create a `ValueFormatter` object with a list of formats to be applied
-to apply to the value.
+to the value.
 The formats themselves can be found in the [Formats](#formats) section of documentation above.

 Let's create a formatter that aligns the value at the center of the string with the length of 20, that filled with the
 dashes ' - ':